 Wall Insulation: Up to $400/home

-It depends on where you live and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in Harwood Heights, your best time to get solar is in the spring and fall.
+It depends on your location and the kind of panels you plan to use.
+Since there's a moderate amount of snowfall in Harwood Heights, your best time to install solar panels is in the spring and fall.

-Generally speaking, your energy bills will significantly decrease after you install solar panels.
+Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Harwood Heights, the average amount someone can save is $904 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.